Compare & Buy Car, Bike and Health Insurance Online - InsuranceDekho

 What Is Not Covered Under Third Party Car Insurance?

 Under a 3rd party car insurance policy, damage sustained by the insured vehicle or its driver/owner is covered.
-To get coverage for own damages to the insured vehicle, you can purchase a comprehensive car insurance policy which already includes third party liabilities or standalone own-damage car insurance along the third party insurance policy.
+To get coverage for own damages to the insured vehicle, you can purchase a comprehensive car insurance policy which already includes third party liabilities or standalone own-damage car insurance along the TPPD insurance policy.
 Also, to insure yourself or the driver of your car you need to opt for a personal accident cover or paid driver cover, as the case may be.

 Compare: Third-Party Insurance Vs Comprehensive Insurance